IBM/aspera-cli/docs/README.md

 To skip office document preview generation, use option: `--skip-types=office`

-The generation of preview in based on the use of LibreOffice's `unoconv`.
+The generation of previews is based on LibreOffice's `unoconv`.

 - RHEL 8/Rocky Linux 8+